The-MMORPG-Project/website/.github/README.md

 ## Contributing

-This project is no where near complete, all contributions are highly appreciated and welcomed.
+The project is no where near complete, it receives frequent updates, is on-going and all contributions are welcomed.

 See [Getting Started](https://github.com/valkyrienyanko/The-MMORPG-Project/blob/master/.github/CONTRIBUTING.md#getting-started)